PragatiBasnet29/es_assingment/JKflipflop/README.md

-# VHDL Project: Entities and Test Cases
+# Write a VHDL code for a JK flipflop.

 This repository contains VHDL code for several entities and their corresponding test benches, along with descriptions of the entities, test cases, and diagrams.